Skip to content

 #Bottom Line

-Install NFC Tools first.
-It clears the error for most users.
-If the tag still fails inside NFC Tools, the tag itself is the problem and no app can fix it.
-Disabling NFC stops all popups permanently.
+If the tag still fails inside NFC Tools, the tag itself is the problem and no consumer app can fix it.
+Disable NFC if you don’t use it.
+That stops every popup permanently.

 #Frequently Asked Questions

-#Why does my phone show this error randomly in my pocket?
+Why does my phone show this error randomly in my pocket?

-#Can I write to an NFC tag to fix the error?
+Can I write to an NFC tag to fix the error?

 Only if the tag is writable.
-Open NFC Tools on Android, tap the tag, and look for the “Write” option.
+Open NFC Tools on Android, tap the tag, and look for the Write option.
 If it’s locked or read-only, you can’t change it.
 Writable tags can be overwritten with a URL or plain text your phone handles automatically.

-#Does this error mean my NFC hardware is broken?
+Does this error mean my NFC hardware is broken?

-#Why does the error happen with some tags but not others?
+Why does the error happen with some tags but not others?

 Different NFC tags store data in different formats.
 Your transit card might use a proprietary format, while a business card chip stores a vCard, and an access badge might use HID or MIFARE.
 NFC Tools covers all standard NDEF formats, but proprietary formats tied to specific hardware systems can’t be handled by any third-party app.

-#Is the error the same on Samsung and Pixel phones?
+Is the error the same on Samsung and Pixel phones?

 Yes.
-Both run Android’s NFC dispatch system, so the error, causes, and fixes are identical.
+Both run Android’s NFC dispatch system, so the error, the causes, and the fixes are identical.
 The only real difference is the settings path: Samsung uses Settings > Connections > NFC and contactless payments, while Pixel and stock Android use Settings > Connected Devices > Connection Preferences > NFC.
 The NFC Tools app works the same way on both, and so does the cache-clear method.

-#Can an RFID-blocking wallet prevent this error?
+Can an RFID-blocking wallet prevent this error?

 Yes.
 RFID-blocking wallets use a metallic layer that absorbs the 13.56 MHz NFC frequency, stopping cards inside from broadcasting to your phone.
 A basic RFID sleeve (around $5) works just as well as a full blocking wallet for shielding individual cards.

-#Does restarting my phone fix this error?
+Does restarting my phone fix this error?

 Sometimes.
 If the error started after a software update or after installing a new app, a restart clears temporary states and re-initializes the NFC service.
 On our Pixel 8 test unit, a restart fixed a case where NFC Tools was installed but not yet receiving intents.
 If a restart doesn’t help after two tries, move to the cache-clearing steps in Method 3.

-#Does clearing NFC cache delete any data?
+Does clearing NFC cache delete any data?

 No. The NFC service cache holds temporary operational data, not your payment cards or app data.
 It’s safe and only removes the cached state that may be causing the error.
 Your Google Wallet cards, payment tokens, and NFC app settings stay intact.